Jamilasullivan/Case-Study/README.md

 The purpose of each of these scripts is outlined clearly in the report.

 ## Differential Gene Expression Analysis

+The scripts used for differential gene expression are *DESeq2.R* and *Limma.R*.
+Which is used is dependent on your data set.
+The circumstances under which each script is appropriate is outlined in the report.

+These scripts are both capable of outputting results for use in the sebsequent scripts for filtering and visualisation of results.

 ### Tutorials that assisted in the production of the DESeq2 script:
 * ["How I analyze RNA Seq Gene Expression data using DESeq2"](https://www.youtube.com/watch?v=kOlMcZujHHA)